Vladimir Trofimov: Speedway career

-Vladimir was the Soviet Union Individual Speedway champion in 1988 and became the Soviet team captain.
+Trofimov was the Soviet Union Individual Speedway champion in 1988 and became the Soviet team captain.
 He was also a four-time champion of Ukraine, winning the national championship in 1982, 1989, 1992 and 2004.

-He would continue to ride for Rivne until the age of 50 in 2012, spending a remarkable 32 years at the club.
+Trofimov would continue to ride for Rivne until the age of 50 in 2012, spending a remarkable 32 years at the club.
 Additionally, during the later stages of his career he became a Speedway longtrack and grasstrack rider and competed in the 1997 Individual Long Track World Championship.

-He later became the president of the Rivne Speedway team.
+Trofimov later became the president of the Rivne Speedway team.